 Pilates can help to develop our awareness of our own strength and mobility as each action is deliberate and every stage of movement – from start to finish – is important.

-To get an idea of how Pilates works your core, you might like to have a watch of the video below…
+To get an idea of how Pilates increases your strength and flexibility, you might like to have a watch of the video below…

 What's the difference between yoga and Pilates?